 As permitted by the Code, ERFC invests in derivative instruments on a limited basis in accordance with the Board's investment policy.
 Investment in derivatives allows ERFC to increase earnings and/or hedge against potential losses.
-There are a number of risks associated with derivative instruments, including:

-- Market risk, resulting from fluctuations in interest and currency rates; - Credit worthiness of counter parties to any contracts consummated; - Credit worthiness of mortgages related to collateralized mortgage obligations (CMOs).

-Investment managers must obtain specific authorization from the Board prior to purchasing securities on margin or leverage.
+The risks associated with derivative instruments, include market risk resulting from fluctuations in interest and currency rates, the credit worthiness of counter parties to any contracts entered into, and the credit worthiness of mortgages related to collateralized mortgage obligations (CMOs).
+Specific authorization by the Board is required should investment managers seek to purchase securities on margin or leverage.